 1412.
 [COSC 1337, 1437] Programming Principles II (4).
 Prerequisite: CS 1411 or ECE 1304.
 Advanced procedural programming.
 Topics include recursive functions, parameter passing, structures, records, memory allocation, exception handling, and abstract data types.
 Fulfills Core Technology and Applied Science requirement.

 2350.
 [COSC 1319, 1419, 2319, 2325, 2419, 2425] Computer Organization and Assembly Language Programming (3).
-Prerequisites: CS 1412, ECE 2372.
+Prerequisites: 2.5 TTU GPA; C or better in CS 1412, ECE 2372.
 Introduction to the organization of single-processor computer systems via Assembly Language.
 Topics addressed include basic concepts of computer architecture and organization, assembly programming, interfacing assembly with High Level Languages, sub-procedures and macros, I/O devices, interrupts, and multitasking issues.

 2365.
 Object-Oriented Programming (3).
 Prerequisite: CS 2413.
 Introduction to object-oriented programming.
 Topics include object-oriented design and analysis, classes, inheritance, polymorph data abstraction, and user interface design principles.